Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

     ## 10     9   118
     ## # ... with 39 more rows

-## Clean Data 3
+## Modify Data 02

-The following code chunk groups cases where the outcome level for `CRECEIVE` is greater than or equal to 15 citations cases for the logistic regression analysis because most of those outcome levels do not have enough cases individually for logistic regression analysis which requires at least 10 cases for the least frequent outcome level of each independent variable.
+The following code chunk groups cases where the outcome level for `CRECEIVE` is greater than or equal to 15 citations because most outcome levels above 15 citations do not have enough cases individually for logistic regression analysis, which requires at least 10 cases for the least frequent outcome level of each variable.
+This was also done to simplify the ordinal logistic regression analysis.

 ``` r
 Sample90to95C %>%